 Before installing WP Rocket, here is what most of the pages measure on PSI for mobile.
 The image below is the blog homepage.

-After installing WP Rocket and enabling file optimization (JS/CSS) features in its settings, here is what the blog homepage measures on mobile.
+After installing the plugin and enabling file optimization (JS/CSS)in the WP Rocket features, here is what the blog homepage measures on mobile.

 And here is the desktop score on page speed insight.